cgaebel/NewLang/README.markdown

 * Cons
     * Makes return values of operators context-sensitive.

+### Only one of each increment/decrement operator, and no return value.

+Code is simply confusing to read when return values of increment/decrement operators are used; they should be eliminated.

 ### Return values should be part of a function's signature.

 * Pros